List of 2006 FIFA World Cup controversies: Australia vs. Japan (group stage)

-France vs. Korea Republic (group stage)
+France vs. South Korea (group stage)

-In the 31st minute of the game between France and Korea Republic, the French midfielder Patrick Vieira had a header at goal which appeared to be saved by Korean goalkeeper Lee Woon-Jae from behind the goal line.
+In the 31st minute of the game between France and South Korea, the French midfielder Patrick Vieira had a header at goal which appeared to be saved by Korean goalkeeper Lee Woon-Jae from behind the goal line.
 Mexican referee Benito Archundia and his linesmen did not believe the ball had passed the line, and no goal was awarded.
 The game resulted in a last minute 1–1 draw, shocking the French.
 French coach Raymond Domenech believed that France "scored a second time, but the referee did not recognize that."
 Television replays showed that the goal should have been awarded.
 French player Thierry Henry claimed the team was "really upset" when they saw the ball had passed the goal-line as "if he (the referee) had given us the valid goal, that would not have offered the Koreans the opportunity to come back into the match."
 However, it should also be noted that the corner kick leading to the header should have been a goal kick, as the ball had gone out of bounds off a French player.
 In addition, there appeared to be a whistle on the play for a foul on France, which would have negated the goal anyway.

 The controversy revived questions over the possibility of goal-line technology use at the World Cup.
 A FIFA spokesperson, Markus Siegler, ruled out the short term likelihood saying that "its introduction depends on a system being developed that is 100 percent reliable".
 French goalkeeper Fabien Barthez voiced opposition to video replays during a game as "it's a shame to stop the play."
 Barthez said that he'd like to see more referees with "one in each half, and one behind each goal."